Guido Cagnacci: Biography

 Guido Cagnacci was born on 13 January 1601 in the small city of Santarcangelo di Romagna to Matteo Cagnacci, a tanner and furrier, and Livia Serra.
 His mother (Serra) came from the province of Cesena; the origins of his paternal family, however, are altogether uncertain.
 Some documents suggest that the Cagnacci came from Castel Durante, but it is also possible that they hailed from Rimini, where Matteo moved in 1618.

 Not much is known about Guido's early life or training as a painter, though he is widely characterized as an autodidact.
 According to Giovan Battista Costa (the artist's eighteenth-century biographer), Cagnacci "had been given such marvelous talent from nature to become a painter that he began to practice this noble art all by himself and one could say almost without master."
-It was probably due to this precocious talent that Matteo Cagnacci ultimately decided to send his son away his birthplace for more formal training.
+It was probably due to this precocious talent that Matteo Cagnacci decided to send his son away from his birthplace for more formal training.

-From 1617 to 1621, Matteo supported his son's education in Bologna, where he stayed with the nobleman Girolamo Leoni.
-He also ostensibly paid for two trips to Rome, where he lodged with Guercino.
-Although the identity of his master during this early period remains uncertain, Ludovico Carracci and Guido Reni are popularly cited as the young artist's Bolognese teachers.
+From 1617 to 1621, Matteo supported his son's education in Bologna, where he stayed with the nobleman Girolamo Leoni; the father paid also ostensibly for two trips to Rome, where his son lodged with Guercino.
+Although the identity of his master during this early period remains uncertain, Ludovico Carracci and Guido Reni are cited popularly as the young artist's Bolognese teachers.

 Cagnacci worked in Rimini from 1627 to 1642.
 After that, he moved to work in Forlì, where he would have been able to observe the paintings of Melozzo.